dojimanetwork/docs/docs/core/concepts/connecting.doj.chain.md

 ---
-title : Connecting to HERMESChain
+title : Connecting to Dojima Chain
+description: Step-by-step guide on how to connect and interact with the Dojima Chain using various tools.
 ---

 How to connect to Hermesgard, HERMESNode and the base Tendermint layer.